katyukha/Odood/docs/odood/src/intro.md

 ## Supported OS

-Currently debian-based operation systems supported.
+Currently *debian-based* operation systems supported.
 Tested on Ubuntu and Debian.
+Theoretically if should work on MacOS also.

 ## Supported Odoo versions